ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/README.md

 ## Running the python scripts

 The solution from the notebook is also implemented as a set of python scripts that train and evaluate the trained model.
 These scripts can be executed on a local machine to see the solution in action.
 They form the basis of the next step: containarizing the solution in preparation of running on an HPC such as Berzelius.
-The python scripts include:
+The main python script of interest includes:

 - train.py
-- test.py

 To run model training:

-    python3 train.py --model=ConvolutionalClassification --epochs=2
+    python3 train.py --epochs=2

-## Creating and testing the docker image locally

-## Moving to the HPC

-Instructions for running the container on Berzelius using Apptainer.
+## Container demo

+Now you are ready to containerize the solution and run this on an HPC.
+For this see the instructions from the /container-demo-2/README.md file